 Skip the Hassle of Refinancing With a Sale-Leaseback

-Many heirs consider financing to buy out their co-heirs.
+Many heirs consider a refinance on inherited property to buy out other heirs.
 If everyone agrees to the terms and you can qualify for a favorable new mortgage, then refinancing is one possibility.
 But what if you want to avoid the debt, the lengthy process, and the tough conversations?

 Enter EasyKnock.
 We offer alternatives to traditional real estate solutions that allow owners (including co-heirs) to convert their equity to cash by selling the home to us.
 Then, you can remain in the home as a renter while you decide how to proceed, possibly saving you time and money in the long run.
 Speak with a financial advisor to see if this solution might make sense for you.

 - Forbes.
 What Happens to Your Mortgage Debt When You Die? https://www.forbes.com/advisor/mortgages/what-happens-to-your-mortgage-debt-when-you-die/